After installing and running Studio for the first time, the user is prompted with a license activation wizard featuring several options:

 If you want to acquire a license from Orchestrator, all you need to do is connect your Studio Robot to the Orchestrator.
 When the connection is established a license is consumed from Orchestrator.
 The allocated licenses are shown in the License page.

-If you already have a local license for your Studio, but still want to connect it to Orchestrator, make sure to select the External License checkbox in Orchestrator when creating the Robot.
+If you already have a local license for your Studio, but still want to connect it to Orchestrator, make sure to select the Stand-alone License checkbox in Orchestrator when creating the Robot.
 This ensures that Orchestrator does not allocate a license from its pool of licenses, as your Studio defaults to the local one.